 Due Diligence

 For both the buy and sell side, an M&A professional must do due diligence on the involved companies’ finances, the seller or the buyer, and the companies’ culture and structure.
 Due diligence ensures that everything’s in order and that the deal is between two legitimate parties.
+You’ll do in-depth research on the company and ask tough questions to ensure there are no risks or surprises.
+For example, you wouldn’t want to go through an acquisition, then realize after the deal that the company you acquired is at imminent risk of going bankrupt!

-Like many finance jobs, mergers and acquisitions jobs pay top dollar.
+Like many finance careers, mergers and acquisitions jobs pay top dollar.
 While base salaries are typically close to or over six figures, there’s also room for hefty bonuses when deals close.
 Mergers and acquisitions professionals are often intermediaries in these deals, which means the company will pay the firm a percentage of the deal once it’s closed.

 Estimates sourced from Glassdoor and rounded to the nearest hundred.